codewars/docs/content/languages/cpp/igloo/stringizers.md

 # Adding Custom Stringizers

-**NOTE:** code snippets in this article omit `#inlude` directives for brevity.
+**NOTE:** code snippets in this article omit `#include` directives for brevity.
 You must remember about including required header files!

 ## `[unsupported type]` displayed in assertion messages